Sky360-Repository/simpletracker-ros2-ws/README.md

 ### The commands below should be used to get this ROS package up and running in VSCode and using the ROS dev container

-#### The following 2 ROS dependency commands should be included in the Dockerfile so that they don't have to be run manually, but I don't know hwo to do that yet
+#### The following 2 ROS dependency commands should be included in the Dockerfile so that they don't have to be run manually, but I don't know how to do that yet

-**NOTE:** Run all the following commands from the **simpletracker-ros2-ws** folder.
+**NOTE:** Run all the following commands using the terminal in VSCode and from the **simpletracker-ros2-ws** folder.
+This terminal should be in the context of the container so should execute commands in the **development container** and not the local machine.

-Update ROS dependency repositories `rosdep update` Install ROS dependencies `rosdep install -i --from-path src --rosdistro humble -y`
+* Update ROS dependency repositories `rosdep update`
+* Install ROS dependencies `rosdep install -i --from-path src --rosdistro humble -y`
+* Build the ROS package `colcon build`
+* Source the built package `source install/setup.bash`
+* Run both the image publisher and the image subscriber:
+  * `ros2 run cv_basics img_publisher`
+  * `ros2 run cv_basics img_subscriber`

 **NOTE:** Update line 37 of the webcam_pub.py file to supply either:
 * a camera index i.e. 0
 * or a uri e.g.: 'rtsp://[user]:[password]@192.168.0.43:554/cam/realmonitor?channel=1&subtype=0'

-Build the ROS package `colcon build`
-Source the built package `source install/setup.bash` Run both the image publisher and the image subscriber `ros2 run cv_basics img_publisher` and `ros2 run cv_basics img_subscriber`